About the Austrian Medical Devices Registry

 According to the Austrian Act on Medical Devices (Medizinproduktegesetz, MPG Link), and according to European Directives concerning medical devices and in-vitro diagnostics (90/385/EEC, 93/42/EEC, 98/79/EC, amended by 2007/47/EC), Austria is obliged to maintain a registry of medical devices.
-The Austrian Public Health Institute (GÖG) was commissioned by the Ministry of Health and Women’s Affairs (BMGF) to run and maintain the registry (since 2002).
+The Austrian Public Health Institute (GÖG) was commissioned by the Ministry of Labour, Social Affairs, Health and Consumer Protection (BMASGK) to run and maintain the registry (since 2002).
 The scope of information to be entered into the Austrian Medical Devices Registry is regulated in the Austrian Ordinance on the notification of medical devices and in-vitro diagnostics (Medizinproduktemeldeverordnung).

 If your product is already on the market in a country within the EEA (and Switzerland) and correctly registered in the country where it was placed on the market for the first time, you do not need to register the product in Austria.
 If you have distribution partners situated in Austria, it is strongly recommended that they register with the Austrian Medical Devices Registry (though not obligatory).